Want to share your screen? See the person you're talking to? Contact us via digital library desk! We will be with you shortly.

 Monday-Friday

-When submitting your article to a journal, it is advised to write a cover letter to state your case why your article should be consider for publication in this journal.
+When submitting your article to a journal, it is advised to write a cover letter to state your case why your article should be considered for publication in this journal.
 This is an example of how this letter could look like and which parts you should include: